ibhavikmakwana/FlutterDartTips/README.md

 )
 ```

-### 6. Use Ternary operator instead of the if else to shorter your Dart code.
+### 6. Use a Ternary operator instead of the if-else to shorter your Dart code.

 Use below.